-The Signage Bylaw regulates promotional signs so they are safe, don't cause a nuisance and keep Auckland looking good.
+The Signs Bylaw regulates promotional signs.
+This ensures they are safe, do not cause a nuisance and keep Auckland looking good.

 You should know

 From 26 May 2022, this bylaw (and associated controls) combines and replaces the Auckland Council and Auckland Transport Signage Bylaw 2015 and the Auckland Transport Election Signs Bylaw 2013.